microsoft/playwright/docs/src/api/params.md

 - `downloadsPath` <[path]>

 If specified, accepted downloads are downloaded into this directory.
 Otherwise, temporary directory is created and is deleted when browser is closed.
+In either case, the downloads are deleted when the browser context they were created in is closed.

 ## browser-option-executablepath
 - `executablePath` <[path]>